DataDog/dd-trace-rb/docs/GettingStarted.md

 Priority sampling consists in deciding if a trace will be kept by using a priority attribute that will be propagated for distributed traces.
 Its value gives indication to the Agent and to the backend on how important the trace is.

-* -1: The user asked not to keep the trace.
+The sampler can set the priority to the following values:

-* 0: The sampler automatically decided not to keep the trace.
+* `Datadog::Ext::Priority::AUTO_REJECT`: the sampler automatically decided to reject the trace.
-* 1: The sampler automatically decided to keep the trace.
+* `Datadog::Ext::Priority::AUTO_KEEP`: the sampler automatically decided to keep the trace.
-* 2: The user asked to keep the trace.

 For now, priority sampling is disabled by default.
 Enabling it ensures that your sampled distributed traces will be complete.
 To enable the priority sampling: